arjun7735/Social-Media-app-/README.md

-# Social-Media-app-
-Built a React Native social app with secure sign-up, password checks, and email verification.
-Added real-time image filters, animated profiles, and smooth text/image uploads via Expo ImagePicker.
-Designed a responsive, multi-screen UI for seamless user experience.
-Tech: JavaScript, JSX, React Native, Expo.
+Developed a feature-rich social media app using React Native and Expo, incorporating secure account creation, password validation, and email verification.
+Integrated real-time image filtering, animated profile pictures, and personalized greetings to enhance user engagement.
+Implemented seamless text and image uploads using Expo ImagePicker with camera access, while designing an intuitive UI with responsive elements, multi-screen transitions, and optimized image handling for a smooth user experience.
+Technologies Used: JavaScript, JSX, React Native, Exp